opicron/Reticule-AHK/README.md

 Crosshair AHK script
 ====================

-Reticule is an script which draws an crosshair over an fullscreen windowed mode(!) display.
+Reticule draws an crosshair over an fullscreen windowed mode(!) display.

-Reticule will _not_, nor in the future, work with fullscreen mode games.
+It is not possible for this script, now nor in the future, to draw over fullscreen mode games.

+Custom crosshair overlays are allowed by most game developers.
+However I take no resposibility if your account is banned for using this script.

+*Note that Mumble crosshair overlay works in the same fashion as this script.

 ---------
 Features: